iavs-org/VegXshiny/README.md

 # VegXshiny

 **Veg-X is a standard for the exchange of vegetation data.
-VegXshiny is an interactive web application for converting datasets into Veg-X.**
+VegXshiny is an interactive web application for converting datasets into Veg-X and back.**

 ## Background